 Big thanks to all the lovely staff at Bodmin Jail and special gratitude to Kirsten for guiding us around and sharing all her knowledge with us.
 You never know, we might be back!!

-***Whilst the tour was provided to us on a complementary basis, all thoughts and opinions within this post are my own***
+***Whilst the tour was provided to us on a complimentary basis, all thoughts and opinions within this post are my own***

 Would you be brave enough to visit the jail?
 Take a tour and stay overnight?
 What do you think of a hotel being built within the jail?
 Let me know your thoughts below 🙂